amyreese/noswap/documents/blog/coming-out.md

 of my authentic self in public as well.

-I’m truly thankful to have an amazing best friend, wife, and soul mate in Angela, who truly accepts and embraces me for who I am.
+I’m truly thankful to have an amazing best friend, wife, and soul mate in Ember, who truly accepts and embraces me for who I am.
 She is, and always will be, the love of my life.
 At every step of this journey, she has been my rock and my guiding star, and I will never be able to express just how much it means to have her support.